DylanVig/plane-system/docs/CROSS-COMPILING.md

 ### Compile binutils

+Download the latest binutils from https://ftp.gnu.org/gnu/binutils/ and unzip it into your current folder.

 These are the cross-assembler, cross-linker, and other tools.

 > In some `make` commands, you may seen an option `-j`. `-j` is the number of